Find Affordable College Courses

 Gainesville, FL

-University of Florida ranked #9 on this year’s Most Popular Physics Doctor’s Degree Schools in the Southeast Region list.
-Located in the city of Gainesville, UF is a public college with a fairly large student population.
+University of Florida landed the #9 spot in the 2023 rankings for the most popular doctor’s degree physics programs.
+Located in the medium-sized city of Gainesville, UF is a public school with a very large student population.

 Of the 12 students majoring in physics at UF, 83% are male and 17% are female.